nathanmacinnes/injectr/README.md

 get is `mockFs` or `mockCrypto`.

 Treat **injectr** like `require` for your tests, with a second argument to pass in your mocks.

-The only thing to note is that paths are relative to the _working directory_, not to the file location as with `require`.
+**Paths are now relative to the current file, just like require.** Please update your tests if you are upgrading from v0.4 or below.

 ### Context ###